Paritosh025/world_happiness/README.md

 ## ⚠️ Assumptions & Limitations

 - **Weights are heuristic**: The factor weights reflect their assumed importance.
 They can be adjusted, but they are not learned from the data.
 - **Column changes over time**: Some yearly data columns were renamed or changed slightly.
-We standardized them, but small differences may still exist.
+I renamed and standardized them, but small differences may still exist.
 - **Data coverage**: Only countries and years available in the Kaggle datasets are included, so results are limited to that.

 ---